Caring For Your Newf Pup

 Your Newf should be groomed at least once a week year-round.

 During the “shedding periods” your Newf should be raked daily or every other day.

 In normal circumstances, your Newf should only need to be bathed once or twice a year.

-Front toe nails should be clipped as necessary (usually monthly or bi-monthly); occasionally only the dew claws need to be clipped.
+Front toe nails should be clipped as necessary (usually monthly or bi-monthly).
 The rear toe nails grow at a much slower pace and may not need to be clipped as frequently.
-While the rear nails give better traction outdoors, they may have the opposite effect in the house on slippery floors.
+While the rear nails give better traction outdoors, they may have the opposite effect indoors on slippery floors.